ytomino/unicode-ocaml/readme.rst

 Limitations
 +++++++++++

-U+7FFFFFFF is the maximum that this library can handle correctly.
+U+7FFFFFFF is the maximum that this library can handle correctly in 32bit environments.

 License
 -------